gayathrideviatluri/Capstone-Team1/README.md

 2. **Set up the database**

    - Install and start the WAMP or XAMPP server.
-   - Create a new database for your project.
+   - Create a new database for  project.
-   - Update the database settings in `settings.py` with your database credentials.
+   - Update the database settings in `settings.py` with  database credentials.

 3. **Apply database migrations**